Anonymous777X/Weather-Widget/README.md

 Replace the API key in App.jsx
 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+The Api dont provide you best icons for weather.

 License
 MIT